Lists

 <headItem> the heading for the <item> column of a tabular list.

-Lists like a glossary or syllogism use <label> for each <item>.
-Thus they resemble a simple table with two columns.
+Lists like a glossary or chronology use <label> in addition to <item> for each list item.
+Thus they resemble a table with two columns.
 They can present an advantage over tables in indicating the relationship between the enumerator and list item.
-In the example below, the original text demonstrates a syllogism, and the TEI markup follows.
+In the example below, the original text is a syllogism, and the TEI markup follows.

 Figure 1.
 Original text